Loading...

 Problem (7): The electric field due to charges $q_1=2\,\rm {\mu C}$ and $q_2=32\,\rm {\mu C}$ at distance $16\,\rm {cm}$ from charge $q_2$ is zero.
 What is the distance between the two charges?

-Solution: Since the two charges $q_1$ and $q_2$ are positive, somewhere between them the net electric force must be zero, that is at that point, the magnitude of the fields is equal (remember that the electric field of a positive charge at the field point is outward).
+Solution: Since the two charges $q_1$ and $q_2$ are positive, somewhere between them the net electric force must be zero; that is, at that point, the magnitude of the fields is equal (remember that the electric field of a positive charge at the field point is outward).
 Therefore, we get \[\vec E_{net}=0 \quad \Longrightarrow \quad |\vec E_1|=|\vec E_2|\]

 Now use the definition of an electric field to compute the electric fields at that point due to the two other charges as below: \[k\frac{|q_1|}{r_1^2}=k\frac{|q_2|}{r^{2}} \quad \Longrightarrow \quad \frac{2}{x^{2}}=\frac{32}{16^{2}}\] Taking the square root of both sides, we obtain \[\frac{1}{x}=\frac{4}{16} \quad \Longrightarrow \quad x=4 \rm {cm}\]

-As shown in the figure, the distance of the two charges is $d=x+16=4+16=20\, \rm {cm}$.
+As shown in the figure, the distance between the two charges is $d=x+16=4+16=20\, \rm {cm}$.

-Problem (8): Three point charges are located at the corners of an equilateral triangle as depicted below.
+Problem (8): Three point charges are located at the corners of an equilateral triangle, as depicted below.
 Find the electric field at a point midway between the two charges placed on the $x$-axes.

-According to the Pythagorean theorem, the distance $c$ is found as follows \begin{align*} c&=\sqrt{a^2-b^2} \\\\ &=\sqrt{(0.5)^2-(0.25)^2} \\\\ &=0.43\,\rm m \end{align*} The electric field due to the charge $10\,\rm \mu C$ at point $P$ is \begin{align*} E_{10}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(10\times 10^{-6})}{(0.25)^2} \\\\ &=1.44\times 10^6 \,\rm N/m \end{align*} The charge is positive so the electric field is directed to the right.
-Similarly, \begin{align*} E_{-6}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(6\times 10^{-6})}{(0.25)^2} \\\\ &=0.86\times 10^6 \,\rm N/m \end{align*} The charge is negative so its electric field at point $P$ is directed to the right.
-Finally, the field due to the charge $4\,\rm \mu C$ is \begin{align*} E_{4}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(4\times 10^{-6})}{(0.43)^2} \\\\ &=0.19\times 10^6 \,\rm N/m \end{align*} The charge is positive so its electric field at point $P$ directed away from it, i.e., downward.
+According to the Pythagorean theorem, we can find this distance, denoted as $c$, as follows \begin{align*} c&=\sqrt{a^2-b^2} \\\\ &=\sqrt{(0.5)^2-(0.25)^2} \\\\ &=0.43\,\rm m \end{align*} The electric field due to charge $10\,\rm \mu C$ at point $P$ is given by \begin{align*} E_{10}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(10\times 10^{-6})}{(0.25)^2} \\\\ &=1.44\times 10^6 \,\rm N/m \end{align*} Since the charge is positive, the electric field is directed to the right.
+Similarly, for a charge of $-6\,\rm \mu C$, we have: \begin{align*} E_{-6}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(6\times 10^{-6})}{(0.25)^2} \\\\ &=0.86\times 10^6 \,\rm N/m \end{align*} The charge is negative so its electric field at point $P$ is directed to the right.
+Finally, for a charge of $4\,\rm \mu C$, we have \begin{align*} E_{4}&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^9)(4\times 10^{-6})}{(0.43)^2} \\\\ &=0.19\times 10^6 \,\rm N/m \end{align*} Since the charge is positive, its electric field at point $P$ is directed away from it, i.e., downward.

-Therefore, along the positive $x$-direction there are two forces that add together and make the $x$-component of the net electric field at point $P$, \[E_{net-x}=(0.86+1.44) \times 10^6 =2.30\times 10^6 \,(\hat{i})\quad\rm N/m \] The $y$-component of the net electric field is the same field due to the single charge $4\,\rm \mu C$ downward \[E_{net-y}=-0.19\times 10^6 \,(\hat{j}) \quad \rm N/m\] The magnitude of the $E_{net}$ at point $P$ is the calculated as below \begin{align*} E_{net}&=\sqrt{E_x^2+E_y^2} \\\\ &=\sqrt{(2.30)^2+(-0.19)^2} \\\\ &=2.31\,\rm N/m \end{align*}
+Therefore, along the positive $x$-direction, there are two forces that add together and make the $x$-component of the net electric field at point $P$, \[E_{net-x}=(0.86+1.44) \times 10^6 =2.30\times 10^6 \,(\hat{i})\quad\rm N/m \] The $y$-component of the net electric field is the same field due to the single charge $4\,\rm \mu C$ downward \[E_{net-y}=-0.19\times 10^6 \,(\hat{j}) \quad \rm N/m\] The magnitude of the $E_{net}$ at point $P$ is the calculated as below \begin{align*} E_{net}&=\sqrt{E_x^2+E_y^2} \\\\ &=\sqrt{(2.30)^2+(-0.19)^2} \\\\ &=2.31\times 10^3\,\rm N/m \end{align*}

 If you are getting ready for the AP Physics C exam, these problems on the electrostatic force are also relevant.